 Systems thinking is essential for seeing these seemingly contradictory approaches in a much broader context.
 It enables you to see how these objectives can interact in complementary ways rather than being competitive.
 Here’s an article with more detail on “Systems Thinking”:

 It is very possible to blend together different approaches that are seemingly in conflict with each other as long as it is done intelligently.
 It requires:

 - Understanding the fundamental principles behind each approach rather than getting lost in the mechanics,

-- Using a systems thinking” approach to see how these seemingly contradictory approaches might actually be complementary to each other rather than competitive, and
+- Using a systems thinking” approach to see these seemingly contradictory approaches in a different perspective.
+Systems thinking enables you to see how they might actually be complementary to each other rather than competitive, and